 Delegates from the 12 AJCU Heartland-Delta institutions assemble every three or four years to critically examine issues in Jesuit education.
 The most recent was held at Xavier University in May 2010, click here.

 The next Conference is scheduled for May 28 2015; see details here.

 Coordinated through Holy Cross University, this 10-day trip to Spain and Rome follows in the footsteps of Ignatius Loyola.

-For more information on the Ignation Pilgrimage, click here.
+For more information on the Ignatian Pilgrimage, click here.